lightbug-io/docs/devices/api/messages/15-position.md

 <SplitColumnView>
 <template #left>

-Used to interact with the devices last position.
+Used to interact with the devices position.

 <PayloadTable :messageId="15" headerText="Payload" headerMarginTop="0px" />